Incidence and Prevalence of CPP

 - postural retraining

-At NYDNRehab, we take a holistic and non-invasive approach to treating pelvic floor dysfunction.
-We use cutting edge therapies and state-of-the-art technologies to diagnose and treat your condition.
-Our goal is to restore optimal pelvic floor function, so you can enjoy an improved, pain-free quality of life.
+At NYDNRehab, our goal is to restore optimal pelvic floor function, so you can enjoy an improved, pain-free quality of life.